• The Diabetic Foot

 5) Physiotherapy

-Below is a list of things that may be checked in your feet during your examination:
+Below is a list of things that may be checked during your foot examination:

 • 3 pedal pulses